rektdeckard/figments/README.md

 ## Storage

-Abstracts away the message-passing needed to access `clientStorage` from UI code and lets you write code in the UI thread just as you do in the plugin thread, in addition to some other cool features for dealing with persisted data.
+A UI-thread "hole punch" that allows you to call methods on `clientStorage` just as you would from the main thread, in addition to some other cool features for dealing with persisted data.

 Using Figma's `clientStorage` API from UIs can be cumbersome – the UI thread can't talk directly to the storage, and we have to rely on event handlers and emitters on to do anything across the plugin/UI boundary.
 This usually involves a fair bit of boilerplate, and forces you to use synchronous code.